gfoidl/CairoSharp/ReadMe.md

 ## Supported platforms

 This project only supports .NET 8 onwards.
-For older .NET targets please use https://github.com/zwcloud/CairoSharp, but note that lots of newer _cairo_ APIs are missing there.
+For older .NET targets please use https://github.com/zwcloud/CairoSharp, but note that lots of newer _cairo_ APIs are missing there, and that there are no xml-doc comments available.

 | Operating system  | _cairo_ shipped with the package | manual installation                                                           |
 |-------------------|----------------------------------|-------------------------------------------------------------------------------|